anoma/namada/tech-specs/src/explore/design/pos.md

 An unbonding action (validator *unbond* or delegator *undelegate*) requested by the bond's source account in epoch `n` creates an "unbond" with epoch set to `n + unbounding_length`.
 We also store the epoch of the bond(s) from which the unbond is created in order to determine if the unbond should be slashed if a fault occurred within the range of bond epoch (inclusive) and unbond epoch (exclusive).

-Any unbonds created in epoch `n` decrements the bond's validator's total bonded tokens by the bond's token amount for epoch `n + unbonding_length`.
+Any unbonds created in epoch `n` decrements the bond's validator's total bonded tokens by the bond's token amount and update the voting power for epoch `n + unbonding_length`.

 An "unbond" with epoch set to `n` may be withdrawn by the bond's source address in or any time after the epoch `n`.
 Once withdrawn, the unbond is deleted and the tokens are credited to the source account.